Drops happen; keep your iPhone SE (2020) safe with a rugged case

 Cons:

-Note that the iPhone SE is the same size and shape as the iPhone 8 and iPhone 7, so cases are interchangeable between models.
+Note that the iPhone SE (2020) is the same size and shape as the iPhone SE (2022), iPhone 8, and iPhone 7, so cases are interchangeable between models.
+A good iPhone SE case can help protect your phone in case of drops.

 When looking for a rugged case, be sure to look for raised edges around the iPhone screen and camera.
 You also want a case that's thick and solid enough to withstand drops.
 Many of the great rugged cases have air pockets, double layers, and other advanced technology to disperse shocks in case of falls.
-Also look for reinforced corners, because corner drops are often the most damaging.
+Also, look for reinforced corners because corner drops are often the most damaging.
 Avoid smooth, slippery cases; good grip is important to prevent falls in the first place.
-I'd also recommend adding a screen protector, since the screen is usually the first thing to break in a fall.
+I'd also recommend adding an iPhone SE screen protector since the screen is usually the first thing to break in a fall.

-I'm more a of thin-case gal, but if I need a rugged, heavy-duty case, I'm grabbing one of these.
-The OtterBox Otter + Pop Symmetry Series is a personal favorite because I love the built-in PopSocket for a more secure grip and for watching videos.
+I prefer to use a iPhone SE thin case, but if and when I use up my AppleCare+ incidents, you can bet I'll be slapping on a rugged case and keeping it on for the duration of my iPhone's life.
+The OtterBox Otter + Pop Symmetry Series case is a personal favorite because I love the built-in PopSocket for a more secure grip and for watching videos.

 Credits — The person that worked on this guide